 Ellen J Røed

-Ellen J Røed is professor of film and media at Stockholm University of the Arts where she currently holds the position as Deputy Vice-Chancellor.
+Ellen J Røed is professor of film and media at Stockholm University of the Arts where she currently holds the position as Vice-Chancellor.
 Since 2004, Røed has taught at art universities and conducted artistic research and she has developed her artistic practice through an interdisciplinary approach where she explores the material and social conditions of moving images and how they operate performatively.
 She has worked to develop artistic research since 2012; especially on the board of The Norwegian Artistic Research Program and currently on ELIA's working group for artistic research.

 Morten Schjelderup Wensberg